karelia/MockServer/Documentation/Design-template.md

 In a real ftp server, a listener on this second connection would be created dynamically in response to incoming commands, and in theory many listeners could exist at once serving multiple connections.

-As with the KMSServer only supporting a single connection on the main port, we also simplify the handling of data connections by only supporting a single data listener, and by setting it up once when the server starts.
+In our case we simplify the handling of data connections by only supporting a single data listener, and by setting it up once when the server starts.
 The assumption here is that a test will only need one of these connections at any one time.

 Currently, when a connection is received on this port, the server immediately sends back the contents of its data property, and then closes the connection.
 Internally the server uses a second <KMSRegExResponder>, attached to a <KMSConnection>, to achieve this.